sujitht-05/ENVORYX/README.md

 # 🎯 Target Users

-EcoGuard can be useful for:
+Envoryx can be useful for:

 * 🌍 Environmental monitoring teams
 * 🏙️ Urban planning teams